yishilin/RickVim/README.md

 Edit your vimrc
 Copy the CONTENT of ~/RickVim/platform_vimrc.vim to your vimrc file (and change per your need)
 ```
+Note:
+You need first comment the line of `colorscheme molokai` before the `:PlugInstall`,
+after the installation finish, then uncomment it back.

 ### 3/ execute command in vim:
 ```bash